jarcane/BlueBox/README.md

 runviolet.py is the interpreter runtime that violet.py calls to execute VIOLET programs.

-Additional documentation for BlueBox and for the VIOLET language is available in LyX, PDF, and HTML formats.

 ### Documentation

 The BlueBox guide is here: http://jarcane.github.io/BlueBox/bluebox.html